On this page:

 It is good to start with a statement that fixes your essay topic and focus in a wider context so that the reader is sure of where they are within the field.
 This is a very small part of the introduction though - do not fall into the trap of writing a whole paragraph that is nothing but background information.

 Beware though, this only has to be a little bit wider, not completely universal.
-Do not start with something like "In the whole field of nursing...." or "Since man could write, he has always...".
+That is, do not start with something like "In the whole field of nursing...." or "Since man could write, he has always...".
 Instead, simply situate the area that you are writing about within a slightly bigger area.
 For example, you could start with a general statement about a topic, outlining some key issues but explain that your essay will focus on only one.
+Here is an example:

 This does not mean quoting dictionary definitions - we all have access to dictionary.com with a click or two.
 There are many words we use in academic work that can have multiple or nuanced definitions.
 You have to write about how you are defining any potentially ambiguous terms in relation to your essay topic.
-This is really important for your reader, as it will inform them how you are using such words in the context of your essay.
+This is really important for your reader, as it will inform them how you are using such words in the context of your essay and prevent confusion or misunderstanding.

 The main thing an introduction will do is...introduce your essay!
 That means you need to tell the reader what your conclusion is and how you will get there.